negative-spaces/negative-spaces.github.io/plateaus/plateaus.md

 In what follows, I articulate how my theorization of deep mapping––constituted through my practice of deep mapping––is enacted in both the form and formation of negative-spaces.github.io.

 ## Form (site)
 negative-spaces.github.io is itself a webbed field for deep mapping, a space for nonlinear exploration following ideas that grasp and pull the visitor.
 Until now, I have used this address to invoke the entire site.
 However, pasting this link into a web browser will bring you to an initial entry point only.
 My argument will unfold across multiple pages, each page connecting to a multiplicity of others via hyperlinks.
-SHOW Multimedia, rather than being relegated to an appendix, are integrated directly with text.
+Multimedia, rather than being relegated to an appendix, are integrated directly with text.
+Indeed, Cliffard McLucas (2000) said that renderings from deep mapping “will be genuinely multimedia, not as an aesthetic gesture or affectation, but as a practical necessity."

+"Research-creation follows desire, and builds spaces and contexts that allow the time and space to experiment in unpredictable directions. " (Loveless 2019, 70)

+form allows to build for a variety of creative syncretisms such as parataxis (placing things side by side; a flat ontology where nothing is subordinated), montage (juxtaposition of disparate elements; connections implied by spatial contiguity), and commonplacing (an arrangement of resonant quotes; a literary topos) (Cresswell 2019, 1-20).

 My use of Github as a host platform was inspired by sultanazana.github.io, whose “network of webpages will grow more tangled with time.”
 Conventionally used for managing code development, I chose Github as a host platform because the code repository renders visible the iterative process of my site’s formation as well as the content which constitutes its rendered form.

-"Research-creation follows desire, and builds spaces and contexts that allow the time and space
-        to experiment in unpredictable directions. " (Loveless 2019, 70)

-- McLucas, Clifford.
-“Deep Mapping.”
-Clifford McLucas.
-Accessed December 19, 2022. https://cliffordmclucas.info/deep-mapping.html.

 ## Formation (tactics)
 I know how to make web maps, wield GIS, and construct cartesian cartographies.
 What I didn’t know a year ago was how I would render a geography in process and of process without tracing out my practice in a linear text.pdf.
 Tactics are methods whose validity is measured by their applicability to the situation at hand (de Certeau 1984).
 Appropriate use of tactics therefore depends on practical, experiential knowledge gleaned through everyday navigations of terrains physical, conceptual, and digital.